 OBD2 bluetooth scanners, despite the technical name, are fairly straightforward and very useful for any driver.
+They are small devices with connection capability to iOS and Android.
 As a car diagnostic tool, an OBD2 scanner gives you a transparent view of your car’s condition and vastly simplifies diagnostics.
 Instead of having to figure out your vehicle’s problems on your own any time the check engine light comes on, this handy system does it for you.

 OBD2 stands for On-Board Diagnostics 2, and the (almost) universal system comes in a couple different types; this will be discussed in detail farther down, but it essentially boils down to how much you’re willing to invest in a troubleshooting tool.
 For now, let’s take a look at some of the best OBD2 scanners on the market.

 The BlueDriver OSB2 scanner certainly puts up a fight when it comes to competing for the top spot.
 It even beats out the Innova in a few categories, such as portability (at just 2 ounces) and price (in some cases, half the price of the Innova).

 Great for America: developed by Professional Engineers in North America

 While it doesn’t boast a color screen (or a screen at all), it certainly doesn’t need to.
 The scanner combines cutting-edge technology with a small and user-friendly device.
 Plugging in the BlueDriver and downloading the necessary app (iPhone or Android) allows the user to get not only accurate real-time codes, but also live data and readings for things like fuel pressure and oxygen levels.
 It can also estimate whether you would pass a smog test at any given point, essentially notifying you when attention is required.
 Note that a few users had the issue of lost connection when their phone screens went to sleep; this will tamper with the accuracy of the data output.